Know Your Rights

 Contact Us Today

-At Kronzek and Cronkright, PLLC, our attorneys are highly experienced at battling this hostile system and keeping families together.
+At The Kronzek Firm, our attorneys are highly experienced at battling this hostile system and keeping families together.
 You need a team that is not intimidated and understands exactly how to protect your rights.
 In a CPS case, there can be an army or people working against you, including CPS investigators, social workers, prosecutors, guardian ad litems, doctors, and more.
 Having heavyweight lawyers defending you can level the playing field.
 We support the rights of parents to raise their own children.